tshradheya/main/collated/main/tshradheya.md

 /**
+ * Singleton Class
- * Singleon Class.
-Stores hashmap which maps color to the tag */ public class TagColor {
+ * Stores hashmap which maps color to the tag
+ */
+public class TagColor {